CanSat: Main elements

 Some elements are shared by every CanSat:

-Battery
+Power supply

-The battery supplies power for operation of all systems of the robot and they are essential to any robot or electronic system, the most commonly used due to its performance and current-weight ratio are lithium polymer batteries (LiPo).
+The battery and/or solar panels supply power for operation of all systems.
+The systems must be able to be powered for four hours continuously and the battery should be easy to access.
+The most commonly used due to its performance and current-weight ratio are lithium polymer batteries (LiPo).

 Microprocessor

-The microprocessor is the heart of the robot, as it is responsible for receiving signals from external sensors (such as the altimeter, accelerometer or the transmitter) and also processes them to act as programmed.
-Most microprocessors include or may include an internal memory for data storage, useful for storing information from various sensors during the flight.
+The microprocessor is the heart of the satellite, as it is responsible for receiving signals from external sensors (such as the altimeter, accelerometer or the transmitter) and also processes them to act as programmed.

-Some commercial microprocessors used at this level are:
+CanSats generally use microcontrollers (MCU) and MCU boards which include an internal memory for data storage alongside the microprocessor, useful for storing information from various sensors during the flight.
+Some of the most common MCU choices are: